-Bls should be placed throughout the target enclosure typically placed in the corners of rooms where a 'dead spot' in terms of vapor distribution is formed at the point where three walls meet.
-The number of indicators used is at the discretion of the cycle manager but typically 1 BIs per 15m3, and each location should be recorded on a floor plan of the target enclosure and should be kept with the bio-decontamination plan.
+BIs should be placed throughout the target Enclosure typically placed in the corners of rooms where a 'dead spot' in terms of vapor distribution is formed at the point where three walls meet.
+The number of indicators used is at the discretion of the cycle manager, and each location should be recorded on a plan of the target Enclosure and should be kept with the bio-decontamination plan.